imgag/ngs-bits/doc/NGSD/running_an_analysis.md

 ##Running an analysis

-The analysis pipeline assumes that that all data to analyze resides in a sample folder as produced by Illumina's CASAVA tool.
+The analysis pipeline assumes that that all data to analyze resides in a sample folder as produced by Illumina's [bcl2fastq](http://support.illumina.com/sequencing/sequencing_software/bcl2fastq-conversion-software.html) tool.
 If that is the case, the whole analysis is performed with one command.
 For example, the command to analyze the NA12878 test data is this:

 	php php/src/Pipelines/analyze.php -folder Sample_NA12878_01 -name NA12878_01 -system hpHBOCv5.ini -steps ma,vc,an